huguyuehuhu/HCN-pytorch/README.md

 ```

 #### Load and Training
-You also can load a half trained model, and train it from a specific checkpoints by the following command
+You also can load a half trained model, and start training it from a specific checkpoint by the following command:
 ```commandline
 python main.py --dataset_dir <parents path for all the datasets> --mode load_train --load True --model_name HCN --dataset_name NTU-RGB-D-CV --num 01 --load_model <path for  trained model>
 ```